 On this page:

-Contact with live poultry (chicks, chickens, ducklings, ducks, geese and turkeys) can be a source of human Salmonella infections.
+Contact with live poultry – like chicks, chickens, ducklings, ducks, geese and turkeys – can be a source of human Salmonella infections.
 Since the 1990s, there have been 45 reported Salmonella outbreaks linked to live poultry in the United States.

 Animals can provide important opportunities for entertainment and learning.
 However, there is also a risk of getting hurt or sick from contact with animals.
 Live baby poultry can carry Salmonella, which are harmful germs.
 After you touch a baby bird or anything in the area where they live and roam, WASH YOUR HANDS, so you don’t get sick.
 Each spring, some children become infected with Salmonella, but it is important to remember that illness can occur from these baby birds or adult birds at any time of the year.

-How do I reduce the risk of a Salmonella infection from live baby poultry?
+How to reduce your risk of Salmonella infection

 DON'T DO THIS

 - Don’t let children younger than 5 years of age, older adults, or people with weak immune systems handle or touch chicks, ducklings, or other live poultry.

 - Don't snuggle or kiss the birds, touch your mouth, or eat or drink around live baby poultry.

 - Don't let live baby poultry inside the house, in bathrooms, or especially in areas where food or drink is prepared, served, or stored, such as kitchens or outdoor patios.